ThorbenJ/nrc-elasticsearch-nodes/README.md

  - Easily interpret input messages via mustache templates
  - Nodes
    - Connection - Config node for the connection to Elasticsearch
-   - Dedot - Ensure msg is mustache compatible, since we use that a lot
    - Doc level =>
      - Create - Create a doc
      - Delete - Delete a doc